abhijit-d01/LLMs/End-to-End GenAI Project - Medical Chatbot (OpenAI, Pinecone, Langchain)/README.md

 #### Step 4: Configure API Credentials

-Create a new file named `.env` in the root directory of the project.
+Edit file named `.env` in the root directory of the project.
 Add your Pinecone and OpenAI API keys to this file as shown below.

 ```ini
 PINECONE_API_KEY = "your_pinecone_api_key"